Donate Today Visit Our Facebook Page Visit Our Instagram Page

 The Kenyan Charity

 Evalyn Wakhusama left the US in 2002, and the following year she established "WIKS," a charitable organization which would endeavor to build the Nambale Magnet school.
 WIKS is an acronym for Women's Initiative for Knowledge and Survival in Kenya.
-WIKS is currently dedicated to the creation of the Nambale Magnet School and has the full support of the Cornerstone Project Inc.
+WIKS is currently dedicated to the creation of the Nambale Magnet School and has the full support of the Nambale Cornerstone Project.

 Education and the empowerment of women are at the crux of WIKS-Kenya's mission, which is to empower historically disadvantaged populations, particularly impoverished women and children.